Sphinx Organization Founder

 Aaron P. Dworkin

-Named a 2005 MacArthur Fellow, a former member of the Obama National Arts Policy Committee, and President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin serves as dean of the University of Michigan’s School of Music, Theatre & Dance, which is ranked among the top performing arts schools in the nation.
+Named a 2005 MacArthur Fellow, a former member of the Obama National Arts Policy Committee, and President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin serves as Professor for Art Entrepreneurship and Leadership at University of Michigan’s School of Music, Theatre & Dance, which is ranked among the top performing arts schools in the nation.
 He is also the founder of The Sphinx Organization, the leading national arts organization for transforming lives through the power of diversity and the arts.
 A multi-media performing artist, author, social entrepreneur, artist-citizen, and educator, he continually receives extensive national recognition for his leadership and service to communities.
-Dean Dworkin founded the Dworkin Foundation where he serves as chairman of the Board.
+Mr. Dworkin founded the Dworkin Foundation where he serves as chairman of the Board.
 His memoir titled Uncommon Rhythm: A Black, White, Jewish, Jehovah’s Witness, Irish Catholic Adoptee’s Journey to Leadership was released through Aquarius Press.

 To learn more about Aaron visit www.AaronDworkin.com